-VAT is a form of consumption tax – that is a tax applied to purchases of goods or services and other ‘taxable supplies’.
+VAT is a form of consumption tax – a tax applied to purchases of goods or services and other ‘taxable supplies’.
 For a business, VAT plays an important role and can be charged on a range of your goods and services.
 Charities will have different rules governing their VAT.
 But for many businesses, areas that are taxable include:

-- Sales of your goods and/or services
+sales of your goods and/or services

-- The hire or loan of your goods
+the hire or loan of your goods

-- Staff sales e.g. staff meals
+staff sales, e.g. staff meals

-- Business goods you use personally
+business goods you use personally

-- The sale of business assets
+the sale of business assets

 While businesses pay VAT to Her Majesty’s Revenue and Customs (HMRC), the actual cost has already been paid by the customer, covered by the purchase price of goods or services bought.
-As such, it is an indirect tax though businesses are responsible for reporting it fully to HMRC.
+As such, it is an indirect tax, but businesses are still required to report it to HMRC.

 What is the VAT Threshold?
 Do I Need to Register my Business?

-If your business turnover is more than £85,000 you are legally required to register for VAT.
-This will require you to charge VAT on all services or goods offered by your business - you can only charge VAT if you are registered to do so.
-VAT registration will also allow you to reclaim VAT on goods and services purchased by your business.
+If your business turnover is more than £85,000, this is the threshold at which you are legally required to register for VAT.
+This will require you to charge VAT on all services or goods offered by your business.
+Note that you can only charge VAT if you are registered to do so.
+Businesses must register for VAT whether they are incorporated or are sole traders, whether they pay corporation tax or not.